7 Music Industry Entrepreneur Ideas – Music Business Opportunities You Can Pursue

 Starting your own record label has become significantly easier over the years.

-For instance, Ditto Music has an offering called Record Label In A Box, which comes with prearranged business banking, a domain name, business registration documents, and pretty much everything you need to get started.
+For instance, Ditto Music used to have an offering called Record Label In A Box, which came with prearranged business banking, a domain name, business registration documents, and pretty much everything you need to get started.

 Even if you’re not entrepreneurial, if you’re a prolific musician, there are certain benefits to starting your own label.
 It’s a good way of legitimizing what you do, and can lend more credibility to it too.

 The toughest thing about building a record label is: